What is our meal plan like?

 Slice a Granny smith apple into pieces and dunk into crunchy peanut butter (look for peanut butter with less than 6g total carbohydrate per 100g)

-Ingredients: Olive/rapeseed oil for cooking, 500g Beef/Quorn mince, 1 large chopped onion, 2 cloves of crushed garlic, 1 grated courgette, 1 green and 1 red pepper sliced or chopped, 1 stick of chopped celery, 1 x 400g tin of chopped tomatoes, 500g tomato passata, 3 tb sp tomato purée, 1 tbsp Worcester sauce, 1 tsp dried mixed herbs, 1 beef oxo cube or beef stock pot, freshly ground salt & pepper and wholewheat spaghetti or courgetti (finely sliced, grated or spiralized courgette).
-Fresh basil to garnish and lots of grated cheese
+Serves 4-6.
+Ingredients: Olive oil for cooking, 500g Beef (or it tastes even better with minced pork and beef!) or Quorn mince, 1 large chopped onion, 2 cloves of crushed garlic, 1 grated courgette, 1 green and 1 red pepper sliced or chopped, 1 stick of chopped celery, 1 x 400g tin of chopped tomatoes, 500g tomato passata, 3 tbsp tomato purée, 1 tbsp Worcester sauce, 1 tsp dried mixed herbs, 1 beef oxo cube or beef stock pot, freshly ground salt & pepper and wholewheat spaghetti or courgetti (finely sliced, grated or spiralized courgette).
+Fresh basil to garnish and LOTS of grated cheese

 Recipe *also suitable for the slow cooker: Heat some oil in a large sauté pan over low heat.
 Add onions and garlic, and soften.
 Turn the heat up to a medium heat and add the mince/Quorn.
 Once the mince has browned, add the courgette, peppers and celery, mixing them with the other ingredients until they start to soften.
 Pour in the tin of tomatoes and passata and stir well.
 Add the tomato purée, Worcester sauce, mixed herbs, stock cube and seasoning to taste.
 Cover the pan, and simmer over medium heat for 20 minutes.
 Serve with a small amount (40g dried weight) of wholewheat spaghetti or as much courgetti as you like (or you could mix courgetti and wholewheat spaghetti together).
 Garnish with fresh basil and plenty of grated cheese.
 Leftovers can be eaten another day or you could create a lasagne or chilli for a different meal